SETH-Based Lower Bounds for Subset Sum and Bicriteria Path: From SAT to Subset Sum

 \begin{proof} Let $\phi$ be an instance of \kSAT with $n$ variables and $m$ clauses.
 We start by invoking the Sparsification Lemma (Lemma~\ref{lem:sparsification}).
 This yields \kSAT instances $\phi_1,\ldots,\phi_\ell$ with $\ell \le 2^{\eps n}$ such that $\phi$ is satisfiable if and only if some $\phi_i$ is satisfiable, and where each $\phi_i$ has $n$ variables, and each variable in $\phi_i$ appears in at most $c_{k,\eps}$ clauses of $\phi_i$, for some constant $c_{k,\eps}$.
 In particular, the number of clauses is at most $c_{k,\eps} n$.

 We combine multiple variables to a super-variable and multiple clauses to a super-constraint, which yields a certain structured CSP.
-Specifically, let $a \ge 1$, and partition the variables into $\lceil n/a \rceil$ blocks of length $a$.
-We replace each block of $a$ variables by one super-variable over universe $[2^a]$.
-Similarly, we partition the clauses into $\lceil n/a \rceil$ blocks, each containing $\gamma := a c_{k,\eps}$ clauses.
-We replace each block of $\gamma$ clauses $C_1,\ldots,C_\gamma$ by one super-constraint $C$ that depends on all super-variables containing variables appearing in $C_1,\ldots,C_\gamma$.
+Specifically, let $a \ge 1$, and partition the variables into $\lceil n/a \rceil$ blocks of length at most $a$.
+We replace each block of at most $a$ variables by one super-variable over universe $[2^a]$.
+Similarly, we partition the clauses into $\lceil n/a \rceil$ blocks, each containing at most $\gamma := a c_{k,\eps}$ clauses.
+We replace each block of $\gamma' \leq \gamma$ clauses $C_1,\ldots,C_{\gamma'}$ by one super-constraint $C$ that depends on all super-variables containing variables appearing in $C_1,\ldots,C_{\gamma'}$.